rht-labs-events/summit-lab-2018-doc/scenario1/README.md

 touch: cannot touch '/registry/test': No space left on device
 ```

 Surprise :).
 This would be one of those cases were you would need to raise a support ticket with Red Hat support.
-For our lab we already know which issue was hit: https://bugzilla.redhat.com/show_bug.cgi?id=1538939
+For our lab scenario we already know which issue was hit: https://bugzilla.redhat.com/show_bug.cgi?id=1538939

 This should be fixed with next heketi release.
 To work around this issue, (information is in bugzilla) the underlying gluster cluster needs to be re-balanced.